NekokeCore/edk2-dipper/README.md

  ACPI etc. tables added.

- And can load Windows Recovery.
+ And can load Windows to bluescreen.

 ## Dev Logs
 2020.1.6 Fix 5 compiler error.